Joseph-Kim2/Python_Calculators/README.md

 - `retirement_calc_exec.py`: Executable for the retirement calculator.

 ## Usage
+Many of the Python Scripts contain small description of script and variables and functions.
 To run any of the calculators, navigate to the script file and execute:
 ```bash
 python [script_name].py